-SolidWorks was a instant hit.
-It simply redefined the way people does 3D modelling.
-In 1995 , 3D CAD software were not intuitive.
-SolidWorks was the first software which was intuitive as well as feature rich.
+SolidWorks was an instant hit.
+It simply redefined the way people do 3D modeling.
+In 1995, 3D CAD software was not intuitive.
+SolidWorks was the first software that was intuitive as well as feature-rich.
 People just loved SolidWorks when it was launched.

-In 1997, Dessault Systems bought SolidWorks although they had Catia in their portfolio .
-But Catia was serving a different market that time.
-Merging with Dessault helped SolidWorks to increase customer base and within 2 years SolidWorks had 3 million user base.
+In 1997, Dassault Systems bought SolidWorks although they had Catia in their portfolio.
+But Catia was serving a different market at that time.
+Merging with Dassault helped SolidWorks to increase customer base and within 2 years SolidWorks had a 3 million user base.

-Over the year SolidWorks got revised multiple times and with every version they improved the software capabilities.
-SolidWorks is one of the widely used software in United States irrespective of the industry.
+Over the year SolidWorks got revised multiple times and with every version, they improved the software capabilities.
+SolidWorks is one of the widely used software in the United States irrespective of the industry.

 Capabilities Of SolidWorks

-Frankly speaking , it would take multiple articles if I start writing about all capabilities of SolidWorks.
-Here I am writing about only about couple of key capabilities of SolidWorks which industries mostly use.
+Frankly speaking, it would take multiple articles if I start writing about all capabilities of SolidWorks.
+Here I am writing only about a couple of key capabilities of SolidWorks which industries mostly use.

 3D CAD modelling

-SolidWorks is simply the best in 3D CAD modelling.
-It offers simple 3D modelling, surface modelling, free form modelling etc. It also has the capability to do sheet metal modelling and wiring harness design.
+SolidWorks is simply the best in 3D CAD modeling.
+It offers simple 3D modeling, surface modeling, free form modeling, etc. It also has the capability to do sheet metal modeling and wiring harness design.

 2D CAD drafting

-The 2D CAD drafting is different than AutoCAD in the sense that 2D CAD drafting in SolidWorks is mainly for parts and assembles where as in AutoCAD it can do anything.
-All 2D drafting in SolidWorks is parametric, what that means is that, if you make any change to associated 3D model, the drawing auto get updated.
+The 2D CAD drafting is different than AutoCAD in the sense that 2D CAD drafting in SolidWorks is mainly for parts and assemblies whereas in AutoCAD it can do anything.
+All 2D drafting in SolidWorks is parametric, what that means is that, if you make any change to the associated 3D model, the drawing auto gets updated.

-With SolidWorks it’s easy to create mechanism , animation and simulation.
-These features helps companies to validate design before actual production.
+With SolidWorks, it’s easy to create a mechanism, animation, and simulation.
+These features help companies to validate the design before actual production.

 Finite Element Analysis